marcodebe/dicom-ecg-plot/README.md

 # Dicom ECG Conversion
 A python module and relative tool to convert Dicom ECG (waveform) files to PDF, PNG, SVG, etc.
-The DICOM file can also be specified as `studyUID seriesUID objectUID` and retrieved by your WADO server.
+The DICOM file can also be specified as `studyUID seriesUID objectUID` and retrieved from your WADO server.

 **THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY OF ANY KIND.**